 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 It means that I may receive a commission if you click a link and purchase a product that I have recommended.
 It won’t cost you any extra money.

-However, if you want to be more productive, manage your time wisely, and organize the entire life, it’s worth learning how does bullet journal work.
+However, if you want to be more productive, manage your time wisely, and organize your entire life, it’s worth learning how bullet journals work.

 In fact, more information you can find here.